-(5) to conduct other business properly brought before the meeting.
-You may vote if you were a shareholder at the close of business on
+WHO MAY VOTE/ RECORD DATE: DATE OF MAILING (5) to conduct other business properly brought before the meeting.
+You may vote if you were a shareholder at the close of business on provided to shareholders on or about October 1, 2020.

-RECORD DATE: September 18, 2020.
+September 18, 2020.